In this tutorial, we will be looking at how to kill laziness and procrastination with meditation scripts and other tips.

 Your energy passes up through your body, through the seven chakras.

-The “clearer” your chakras are the more easily your energy can flow through your body.
+The “clearer” your chakras are the more efficiently your energy can flow through your body.

 But all host of factors prevent your chakras from being clear.

 Injuries, trauma, stress, and emotions can all affect the flow of energy through your chakras.
-This slows the creation and transmission of energy, making us tired inside and out.
-That’s one reason why Chakra Clearing Meditation is one of the best meditations for energy.
+This slows the creation and transmission of energy, making us tired inside and out, which is why you need to use chakra meditations to stop laziness and procrastination.

 9. Mind-Body meditations for laziness